A New Text Message Monitor for Sentiment Insights in Bark’s Parent Dashboard

-Understanding the New Feature
+Understanding the New Text Message Monitor Feature

 Starting today, when you log into your Parent Dashboard and scroll down, you’ll see a section with a chart called Conversations.
 (Note: You won’t see this feature if your child doesn’t have enough data to analyze yet).
 Broken down into weekly segments, this chart will present the total number of messages sent, the number of “positive” messages, and the number of “negative” messages.
 Parents will not have access to the content of any of these messages unless they also triggered a Bark alert for a potential issue.
-The aim of this new feature is to give parents high-level insight into the general wellbeing of their child based on how they use language — as well as how it might change over time and what that may mean for them.
+The aim of this new text message monitor feature is to give parents high-level insight into the general wellbeing of their child based on how they use language — as well as how it might change over time and what that may mean for them.

-How Families Can Benefit
+How Families Can Benefit From This Child Text Message Monitoring Feature

 On average, 87% of a child’s messages are neutral, and positive interactions outnumber negative conversations 10 to 1.
 So, how can parents make sense of the data they receive in the chart?
 You may be able to see patterns emerge.
 For example, if your normally peppy kid always seems to engage in negative conversations on Tuesdays, you could consider talking about the classes they have that day to find out if anything’s wrong.
 You may also be able to see changes over time — if positive interactions increase as the school year goes on, for instance, it may be an indication that they’re adjusting well.